Cosmos-Logic-Institute-CLI/Infinite-Virtual/README.md

 We abandon "Reactive Tracking" in favor of **"Predictive Occupancy"**:

 * **The Saccade Model:** Human eye movement is not random; it follows predictable acceleration/deceleration profiles.
 Our AI predicts the "Arrival Vector" of the pupil.
 * **The Blur-Buffer (Gaussian Tolerance):** By introducing a Gaussian-weighted diffraction gradient on the contact lens (Child Unit), we create an **optical redundancy zone**.
-This allows the visual cortex to fuse the image seamlessly even if the physical alignment has a  micro-offset.
+This allows the visual cortex to fuse the image seamlessly even if the physical alignment has a $\pm 0.01\%$ micro-offset.

 **III.
 Materiality: The "Asymmetric Refit" of Mini-LED Arrays**
 * **Asymmetric Logic:** Utilizing high-density Mini-LEDs as **Point-Light Sources** rather than traditional displays.